eduardobvale/musescore-note-extractor/README.md

 # Options

-- pt_br (boolean) Use this if you want notes written in pt_br locale
+- locale (pt_br/en) Use this if you want notes written in pt_br locale
 - part_index (number) If your musescore file contains multiple instruments, use this to get the right part
+- override_transpose (positive number) semitones to subtract from transposition

 # Real Life Example